DigiBP/digibp-saentis/README.md

 - [ ] Documentation (Installation, Guidelines, ...)
 - [x] Test Post Twitter Status
 - [ ] Speaker Deck Presentation
+- [ ] How to quickly empty the H2 database

 ## Nice to Have